Black-hole spectroscopy from a giant quantum vortex: Methods

+The integration limits run from the last scattering point, $r_-$, to $r_B$.
+For frequencies below the light-ring frequency, $r_-$ is the crossing point of a line of constant $\omega$ with the effective potential, and for higher frequencies, $r_- = r_\mathrm{sp}$.

-This resonance condition is evaluated in the complex frequency plane for $m = -4$ and $-16$ in panels b and d in Fig.~\ref{fig:spectra}.
-The agreement between experimental data and numerical predictions confirms the validity of our model, which assumes an irrotational, inviscid flow with an absorbing core.
+Finally, the counterrotating resonant modes discussed in Fig.~\ref{fig:spectra}c-e must satisfy $\mathrm{Res}(\omega) = 0$ in the complex frequency plane, as shown in Fig.~\ref{fig:rescond}.
+The agreement between experimental data and numerical predictions confirms the validity of our model, which assumes a nearly irrotational, inviscid flow with an absorbing core.